AguaClara/UASB/summer2018report.md

 ```

 ### Biogas Capture System

+The team has begun preliminary discussions with M-dawg regarding the Biogas Capture system, and will be having further discussions in the coming weeks.

 ## Fabrication manual
 The team started to write a fabrication manual this summer that will document the total fabrication process so later teams can recreate the UASB system.
 This working document can be found in our Github repository.